AniruddhaChakraborty/Getting-and-Cleaning-Data---Week-4-Assignment/CodeBook.md

 The gyroscope units are rad/seg.

-In R script, ActivityType variable is factor type.
+In the tidy datset created by R script, ActivityType variable is factor type.
 SubjectId variable is integer type.
 All the other variables are numeric type.

 # Transformations